Search for your article of interest

 Usefulness:

-Incidents near areas of interest to the oil and gas industry were up again this week to 27 but that is slightly above recent but below long-term averages.
-This was a below average week for non-armed forces reported/guerrilla-initiated incidents.
-Despite this week’s rise our 4-week Moving Average incident count dropped to 22.5 and the 52 week average dropped as well to 37.3 incidents per week.
+Incidents near areas of interest to the oil and gas industry were down this week to 31 above recent but below long-term averages.
+This was a slightly above average week for non-armed forces reported/guerrilla-initiated incidents.
+Despite the decrease our 4-week Moving Average incident count went up to 28.3 and the 52 week average was steady at 36.6 incidents per week.

 Usefulness: